TerminatorJ/Spatialformer/README.md

 | Single | 13 types| 62 | https://figshare.com/articles/dataset/single_input/28452209?file=52503695 |
 | Paired | 1(lung) | 25 | https://figshare.com/articles/dataset/lung_paired_checkpoint/28452233?file=52504040 |

+SpatialFormer is mainly focus on the zero-shot learning for the single-cell spatial omics data.
+Therefore, extracting the embeddings should be the most frequently used in the downstream tasks.
+We support diversed input format for extracting the cell embeddings.
+The input can be ".h5ad", or "huggingface dataset".

+For the easiest implementation, ".h5ad" file can easily input and get the embedding out following the codes as below:

 #### Loading the anndata

 ```python